Karen Flaherty: Navy Nurse Corps career

-Flaherty's first assignment was Quantico Naval Hospital where she served as a staff nurse and charge nurse on the Surgical ward, Orthopedic ward, and the Maximum Care Unit.
+Flaherty's first assignment was Quantico Naval Hospital where she served as a staff nurse and charge nurse in the Surgical ward, Orthopedic ward, and the Maximum Care Unit.
 Upon transfer to the Philadelphia Naval Medical Center in 1977, she assumed the duties as charge nurse for the General Surgery Unit and the Obstetric and Gynecology clinic.
 Flaherty reported for duty as the Officer Programs Officer for Naval Recruiting Command, Navy Recruiting District New Jersey in 1979.
 She transitioned to the Naval Reserve in 1982.

 Flaherty's subsequent reserve tours included assignments to numerous Naval Hospitals and Fleet Hospital commands.
 She has served as Commanding Officer Fleet Hospital Fort Dix, Executive Officer, Director of Nursing Services, Officer-in-Charge, and Training Officer.

 In February 1991, she was recalled to serve with Fleet Hospital 15, Al Jubail, Saudi Arabia, in support of Operation Desert Shield/Storm.
 She served as CO OPNAV 093 prior to assuming Flag duties as the Deputy Commander Force Integration National Capital Area and the Deputy Chief for Health Care Operations at the Bureau of Medicine and Surgery.